-Understanding the regulations regarding your medical device software or app is challenging with limited information available to developers.
-With the EU regulatory landscape changing, it is important to know which laws and regulations apply to your software to ensure optimal route to market.
-Intended as the first of three courses, over 4 modules you will gain a solid understanding of the European regulatory requirements that affect not just mobile phone apps, standalone software or cloud computing services but also artificial intelligence, firmware for medical devices and plugins that run on consumer electronics or on platforms part of the Internet of Things.
-By the end of this course you will be able to navigate the EU regulations and identify which ones are relevant to your software products and services and be in a better position to know the optimal route to market them.
+Navigating the regulations that surround health software products and services is challenging with little information available to developers.
+It is important to understand which laws and regulations apply to you and remain up to date with their changes.
+Over 4 modules you will gain a solid understanding of the European regulatory requirements that affect not just mobile phone apps, standalone software or cloud computing services but also artificial intelligence, firmware for medical devices and plugins that run on consumer electronics or on platforms part of the Internet of Things.
+You will learn which requirements are relevant to your software products and services and be in a better position to know the optimal route to market them.

-Delegates who attend this course will also find the following two courses beneficial:
+Delegates who attend this course would also find the following two courses beneficial:

 Koen Cobbaert represents COCIR in numerous work groups at European level.
 COCIR is the European Trade Association representing the medical imaging, radiotherapy, health ICT and electro-medical industries.
 In 2009 COCIR created its software task force, which Koen has been chairing ever since.
 He put on paper the first draft of the qualification decision tree, which was later successfully adopted by the Member States in “MEDDEV 2.1/6 on the qualification and classification of standalone software”.